shom254/dissertation-mgmt-system/README.md

 # Dissertation Management System

+Given only 3 days and also needing to study for the exams next week, i just tried my best to quickly implement a functioning vue frontend and api server + sqldatabase, there were rushed design decisions (inefficient database design, all server functions in 1 source code file `server.js`, admin credentials hardcoded into server code and requires separate API, barebones website design, no navigation guards/fallback for session-expire/duplicate login, etc.) had to be taken. but I hope the requirements were fulfilled.

 ## Requirements Spec

 based on original document and follow-up email, I haved designed the system with requirements/assumptions as follows: